next-exp/sw-docs/docs/source/IC.rst

 Code
 ------------

 IC is a reconstruction software structured in algorithms/programs named *cities*.
-The code is written Python, but it uses `Numpy <https://numpy.org/>`_ and `Pandas <https://pandas.pydata.org/>`_ for data analysis and as a manipulation tool.
+The code is written in Python, but it uses `Numpy <https://numpy.org/>`_ and `Pandas <https://pandas.pydata.org/>`_ for data analysis and as a manipulation tool.
-Each of the *cities* is focused on different reconstruction tools of the code (e.g. raw waveforms integration, energy correction, deconvolution, etc...), and follow *dataflow* data processing: they resemble a pipeline of data transformations.
+Each of the *cities* is focused on a specific reconstruction *stage* (e.g. raw waveforms integration, energy correction, deconvolution, etc...), and follow *dataflow* data processing: they resemble a pipeline of data transformations.
 More details about the dataformat can be found in a previous IC-crash-course in `Dataflow <https://github.com/mmkekic/IC-crash-course/blob/master/presentations/Dataflow.pdf>`_ section.
 A complete review about the IC repository can be found on a previous IC-crash-course under `IC-structure <https://github.com/mmkekic/IC-crash-course/blob/master/presentations/IC_structure.pdf>`_.

 .. _ICinstallation: